Posted Aug 5, 2021 at 10:55. Revised Oct 21, 2021 at 08:59.

 The post does not connect directly to the incompetent management of the Oberlin College Board of Trustees, aka The BOT.
 Therefore, it is part of the OberlinChaos Complexity Series rather than the Oberlin College Series, even though complexity is a common theme in both cases.

 The BOT does seem to have the same problem dealing with complexity that the government has.
-The BOT’s opacity does a good job of keeping the public from seeing the important things the BOT is not thinking about.
+The BOT’s opacity does an excellent job of keeping the public from seeing the important things the BOT is often ignoring.

 Recently, there have been news reports of diplomats and other government representatives being injured or temporarily incapacitated by some mysterious force that is not understood.
 At least, if the government understands, it is not talking about it.
-This phenomenon has been dubbed the Havana Syndrome.
+The Havana Syndrome is named that because it has happened a lot in that city.

 JD has formulated a hypothesis about what is creating this disruption.
-The hypothesis is that it is RF (radio frequency) energy used by an evil international actor.
+His theory is that the disruptor is RF (radio frequency) energy used by an evil international actor.

 A job for ham radio?